VX Sagittarii

+VX Sagittarii (abbreviated to VX Sgr) is a luminous cool OH/IR pulsating variable star with an unusually large magnitude range located in the constellation of Sagittarius and more than one kiloparsec away from the Sun.
+Although it is often treated as an unusually cool red supergiant (or hypergiant), it may be instead either an extremely large asymptotic giant branch star or a possible but unlikely Thorne–Żytkow object.
+Nonetheless, it is one of the largest stars discovered and also one of the most luminous and massive cool stars in the Milky Way, with a radius pulsating between 1350 and 1940 solar radius.

+Assuming it is an AGB star, VX Sgr would be the most luminous known of its kind, exceeding the theoretical limit for the bolometric magnitude at −8.0.

 Observations

+In 1904, it was announced that Henrietta Leavitt had discovered that the star, then known as BD −22°4575, is a variable star.
+It was given its variable star designation, VX Sagittarii, in 1911.
 The star is classed as a cool semiregular variable of type SRc with a pulsational period of 732 days.
 The variations sometimes have an amplitude comparable to a long period variable, at other times they are much smaller.
 The spectral type varies between M4e around visual maximum and M9.8e at minimum light, and the luminosity class is Ia indicating a bright supergiant.
 The spectrum shows emission lines indicating that the star is losing mass through a strong stellar wind.